GabeScott/standard-works-vault/General Conference/2002 October - “O That I Were an Angel, and Could Have the Wish of Mine Heart”.md

 # “O That I Were an Angel, and Could Have the Wish of Mine Heart”

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2002 General Conference*

+>*I urge you … to utilize the temples of the Church.
+Go there and carry forward the great and marvelous work which the God of heaven has outlined for us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2002/10/o-that-i-were-an-angel-and-could-have-the-wish-of-mine-heart?lang=eng)

 My beloved brethren and sisters, we greet you again in a great worldwide conference of The Church of Jesus Christ of Latter-day Saints.

-Alma declared, “O that I were an angel, and could have the wish of mine heart, that I might go forth and speak with the trump of God, with a voice to shake the earth, and cry repentance unto every people!”
-(Alma 29:1).
+Alma declared, “O that I were an angel, and could have the wish of mine heart, that I might go forth and speak with the trump of God, with a voice to shake the earth, and cry repentance unto every people!” ([[Alma 29.1|Alma 29:1]]).

 We have reached a point where we can almost do that.
 The proceedings of this conference will be carried across the world, and the speakers will be heard and seen by Latter-day Saints on every continent.
-We have come a very long way in realizing the fulfillment of the vision set forth in the book of Revelation: “And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people” (Rev. 14:6).
+We have come a very long way in realizing the fulfillment of the vision set forth in the book of Revelation: “And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people” ([[Revelation 14.6|Rev. 14:6]]).

 What a tremendous occasion this is, my brothers and sisters.
 It is difficult to comprehend.
 We speak from this marvelous Conference Center.
 I know of no other building to compare with it.

 We are as one great family, representatives of the human family in this vast and beautiful world.

-Many of you participated in the dedication of the Nauvoo temple last June.
+Many of you participated in the dedication of the Nauvoo Temple last June.
 It was a great and marvelous occasion, one to be long remembered.
 We not only dedicated a magnificent building, a house of the Lord, but we also dedicated a beautiful memorial to the Prophet Joseph Smith.

 In 1841, two years after he came to Nauvoo, he broke ground for a house of the Lord that should stand as a crowning jewel to the work of God.